-Since the founding of Ollie's in 1982, we have grown organically by backfilling existing markets and leveraging our brand awareness, marketing and infrastructure to expand into new markets in contiguous states.
-We have expanded to 516 stores located in 30 states as of May 4, 2024 August 3, 2024.
+Since the founding of Ollie's in 1982, our principal growth strategy has been the opening of new stores.
+Historically, we have grown organically by backfilling existing markets and leveraging our brand awareness, marketing and infrastructure to expand into new markets in contiguous states.
+More recently, we have expanded through acquiring former 99 Cents Only and Big Lots stores through a bankruptcy auction process.
+As of November 2, 2024, we operated a total of 546 stores located in 31 states.

-Our stores are supported by three distribution centers, one each in York, PA, Commerce, GA, Lancaster, TX, and Lancaster, IL.
+Our stores are supported by four distribution centers, one each in York, PA, Commerce, GA, Lancaster, TX, and Princeton, IL.
 In the first quarter of fiscal 2023, the Company acquired land in Princeton, IL, for the construction of its fourth distribution center and broke ground on construction of our 615,000 square feet facility in April 2023.
-The We completed the construction of the Princeton, IL distribution center is expected to be operational in the second half of fiscal 2024 and began shipping product in July 2024.
+We completed the construction of the Princeton, IL distribution center in the second quarter of 2024 and began shipping product in July 2024.
 With the addition of our fourth distribution center, we believe our distribution capabilities will support up to 750 stores.